English

 (1 byte)

-• The slave ID (the ID of the lock).
-The lock ID will be sent when the unlocking method is added.
+The lock ID will be sent to the MCU when an unlocking method is added.
 For more information, see the DP protocol specification.